-- (i) Stationary storage tanks used exclusively to store organic compounds which are not volatile organic compounds. - (ii) Stationary storage tanks with a capacity of 249 gallons (946 liters) or less, used exclusively to store volatile organic compounds. - (iii) Equipment used exclusively to store and/or transfer organic solvents which are liquids at standard conditions and which are not used as fuels. - (iv) Equipment used exclusively to store and/or transfer natural gas, butane or propane when not mixed with other volatile organic compounds, other than odorants.
+- (i) Stationary equipment used exclusively to store and/or transfer organic compounds which are not volatile organic compounds. - (ii) Stationary storage tanks with a capacity of less than 250 gallons and associated equipment used exclusively to transfer materials into such tanks.

-- (v) Equipment used exclusively to store and/or transfer fuels which are used exclusively as a source of fuel for wind machines used for agricultural purposes. - (vi) Mobile transport, delivery, or cargo tanks on vehicles used for the delivery of volatile organic compounds.
-This exemption does not apply to asphalt tankers used to transport and transfer hot asphalt used for roofing applications. - (vii) Equipment used to transfer fuel to and from amphibious ships for maintenance purposes, provided total annual transfers do not exceed 60,000 gallons per year at a stationary source. - (viii) Equipment used exclusively to store and/or transfer liquid soaps, liquid detergents, vegetable oils, fatty acids, fatty esters, fatty alcohols, waxes and wax emulsions.
+- (iii) Equipment used exclusively to store and/or transfer organic solvents which are liquids at standard conditions and which are not used as fuels. - (iv) Equipment used exclusively to store and/or transfer natural gas, butane or propane when not mixed with other volatile organic compounds, other than odorants. - (v) Equipment used exclusively to store and/or transfer fuels which are used exclusively as a source of fuel for wind machines used for agricultural purposes. - (vi) Mobile transport, delivery, or cargo tanks on vehicles used for the delivery of volatile organic compounds.
+This exemption does not apply to asphalt tankers used to transport and transfer hot asphalt used for roofing applications. - (vii) Equipment used to transfer fuel to and from amphibious ships for maintenance purposes, provided total annual transfers do not exceed 60,000 gallons per year at a stationary source. - (viii) Equipment used exclusively to store and/or transfer liquid soaps, liquid detergents, vegetable oils, fatty acids, fatty esters, fatty alcohols, or waxes and wax emulsions. - (ix) Pressurized tanks used to store inorganic or halogenated organic gases and associated equipment used exclusively to transfer materials into such tanks.